spsforks/QB64-Wiki/_MOUSEWHEEL.md

 ```
 <sub>Code by Ted Weissgerber</sub>
-<center>Note: You will need a text file that is large enough for this example.</center>
+Note: You will need a text file that is large enough for this example.

 ## See Also